Symptoms of Soft Tissue Sarcomas

 - CT scan: A rotating device takes images from different angles, and special technology assembles them for a 3D view of the sarcoma.

-- MRI: This test uses a strong magnet and radio waves to produces detailed images of your soft tissue.
+- MRI: This test uses a strong magnet and radio waves to produce detailed images of your soft tissue.

 - Positron emission tomography (PET) scan: This test uses a special dye to detect cells with abnormally high activity levels, including cancer cells.